-Saturday, February 20th, 2021, 9:00am – 1:00pm
+Saturday, June 5th, 2021, 9:00am – 1:30pm

-4.0 CE Credits
+4.0 CE/CME Credits

-The WILA Alumni Association Presents:
+The WILA Alumni Association &

 Upon completion of the program participants should be able to:

-Virtual CE event via Zoom.
+Online CE event via Zoom.
 Link to be provided once registration is confirmed.

 - In order to receive full CE credit you must attend entire event.
 Instructions for signing in and out will be sent the day prior to event with zoom link reminder.

 - Due to the confidentiality of the material presented, we request all attendees leave their video ON during the presentation so that we may monitor who is in attendance.
 Those with their video off will be removed from the meeting.